DukeRobotics/robosub-ros/onboard/catkin_ws/src/data_pub/README.md

 ### Voltage
 The same node also gets voltage data from the voltage sensor on the same arduino and is published as a Float64 to `/sensors/voltage`, without modification.

+### Temperature/Humidity
+On a different Arduino, both temperature and humidity readings are gathered by a [DHT11 sensor](https://www.adafruit.com/product/386), dumped over serial, and published to the `/sensors/temperature` and `/sensors/humidity` topics, respectively.
+The data is published as a Float64.

+The data obtained from serial contains tags `T:` and `H:` identifying temperature and humidity, respectively.

+Temperature is measured in degrees Fahrenheit and humidity is measured in percentage.

+The `servo_sensors.py` script can be launched using the `pub_servo_sensors.launch` file.
+This Arduino also houses the servo for the marker dropper, and is designed to be a general-purpose sensor Arduino for future use.